catalyst-cooperative/pudl-archiver/README.md

 ## Installation

-We recommend using conda to create and manage your environment.
+We recommend using mamba to create and manage your environment.

 Run:

 ```
-conda env create -f environment.yml
+mamba env create -f environment.yml
-conda activate pudl-archiver
+mamba activate pudl-cataloger
 ```

 ## Setting up environment